underscoreio/essential-scala/src/pages/objects/traits.md

 ### Shaping up 2

 The solution from the last exercise delivered three distinct types of shape.
-However, it doesn't model the relationships between the three correctly: a `Square` isn't just a `Shape`, it's also a type of `Rectangle` (where the width and height are the same).
+However, it doesn't model the relationships between the three correctly.
+A `Square` isn't just a `Shape` -- it's also a type of `Rectangle` where the width and height are the same.

 We want to avoid case-class-to-case-class inheritance, so refactor the solution to the last exercise so that `Square` and `Rectangle` are subtypes of a common type `Rectangular`.